WELCOME TO MY WORLDS!

 There’s a hero in us all…

-When not writing or speaking, T. A. Barron serves on many boards including Princeton University, where he helped to create the Princeton Environmental Institute, and The Wilderness Society, which recently honored him with its highest award for conservation work.
-T. A. Barron also loves hiking, camping, and skiing in Colorado with his family.
+He serves on many environmental and educational boards, including Princeton University, where he helped to create the High Meadows Environmental Institute, and The Wilderness Society, which recently honored him with its highest award for conservation work.
+Most of all, he loves hiking, camping, and skiing with his family in Colorado.

 Personal Awards

-• 2011 Recipient of the de Grummond Medallion for “lifetime contribution to the field of children’s and young adult literature.”
+• The de Grummond Medallion – awarded for “lifetime contribution to the field of children’s and young adult literature”

 • Robert Marshall Award – “the highest award given by The Wilderness Society to a citizen who advances the cause of American conservation”